duplocloud/docs/kubernetes-user-guide/configs-and-secrets/adding-secretproviderclass-custom-resource.md

 Referring to the example which we are following from prior steps, we have defined `SecretObjects` in **Secret Object** field (K8s Secret Provider Class).

-&#x20;The following is an example SecretProviderClass custom resource that will sync a secret from AWS Secrets Manager to a Kubernetes secret:

 <div align="left">

 <img src="../../.gitbook/assets/image (37) (2).png" alt="K8s Secret Provider Class Page">